Victoria tourist attractions - things to do on Vancouver Island

 The home of one of Canada's best known artists and writers.
 Emily Carr was born here in 1871.
 She painted and wrote about her environment with great love and pride.
 She travelled to deserted native villages to paint them so we would not forget what they used to be like.

-Fisgard Lighthouse & Fort Rodd Hill National Historic Site
+Fisgard Lighthouse and Fort Rodd Hill National Historic Site

 The fort was built to defend Victoria and the naval base at Esquimalt harbour.
 This well preserved coastal artillery site was in use from 1878 to 1956.
 During the summer months, the fort offers re-enactments and other historic events that can be enjoyed by the whole family.